 Meet the Peer Research Consultants

 Hiya!
-I am a senior studying Public Health, and have been a PRC since Spring 2018.
+I’m a Graduate Research Assistant in the School of Community Health Sciences, and have been a PRC since Spring 2018.
 In my free time I like doing yoga, hanging out with my friends, and petting cats and dogs.
 One of my favorite parts about being a PRC is being able to learn about new topics.
 I especially like helping students during the beginning of their research process, when you break down your research question and clearly define what you are asking.
 But it is also great helping students track down that one or two articles they were struggling to find one their own.
 I hope to take my experience from being a PRC and use it in future careers to analyze and shape policy.